THE-group-project/project2/README.md

 ##What are the benefits of pet adoption?
   *Adopting a pet comes with numerous advantages including:

   *You’re saving a life.
 Millions of healthy, adoptable pets are euthanized every year simply for a lack of a home.
 When you adopt your pet    from a shelter or rescue group, you’re giving a deserving pet a loving home.
   *Many adoptable pets are already trained.
   *When you adopt an older pet, you will often get a sense of their personality and temperament.
 You also already know their full grown       size!
   *An adoption fee can save you money!
 Adoption fees often include vaccinations, spay/neutering, microchips and other veterinary costs        to help prepare the pet for a new home.

+  ## Project usage:
+   *